 Whether it's beating cake batter, kneading bread dough or whisking egg whites for meringues, the Artisan stand mixer is well known for its powerful motor and consistent performance.
 It's available in an attractive range of colours, with sleek pistachio (pictured above) being my favourite.
 Our team has also put this model to the test, which you can read about in our KitchenAid 5KSM125 review.

-It comes with a 4.8-litre bowl, though eagle-eyed viewers from episode 1 may have also spotted KitchenAid's glass mixing bowl, which is compatible with the brand's medium-sized tilt-head mixers.
+It comes with a 4.8-litre bowl, though eagle-eyed viewers may have also spotted KitchenAid's glass mixing bowl, which is compatible with the brand's medium-sized tilt-head mixers.

 Available from: